-- i. pre-disease pathophysiology understanding mechanisms underlying symptom development and risk to enable prevention and early diagnosis to reduce the impact of disease - ii. diagnostic markers and indicators developing reliable pre-symptomatic markers and diagnostic disease indicators and biomarkers (including digital biomarkers) to predict and detect arthritis at the earliest possible stage.
-This can encompass assay development and validation where there is a clear development pathway to clinical implementation, as well as use of exploratory endpoints to provide clinical validity in the development of new measures - iii. genetic risk scores exploring use as part of routine clinical management for arthritis conditions known to be genetically linked - iv. social and psychological influences understanding the social and psychological factors and health inequalities that influence and/or predict disease development, not extending into factors influencing disease progression and outcome - v. precision medicine and profiling/stratification approaches working across multi-omics platforms, informatics, digital data sources and medical technologies developing and improving targeted treatments and personalised interventions to halt or reverse disease progression.
-This includes identifying people with distinct mechanisms of disease, lived experience or particular response to treatments to understand when and in whom a treatment may or may not be effective. - vi. alternatives to drugs or surgery developing reliable, cost-effective psychotherapeutic and social interventions - vii. disease linkage understanding of how diseases are linked, and where what is learned about one disease can be used to tackle other diseases - viii. disease agnostic pathways understanding of common mechanisms of disease, particularly chronic inflammation, autoimmunity and immune-mediated inflammation
+- i. pre-disease pathophysiological understanding mechanisms underlying symptom development and risk to enable prevention and early diagnosis to reduce the impact of disease - ii. diagnostic markers and indicators developing reliable pre-symptomatic markers and diagnostic disease indicators and biomarkers (including digital biomarkers) to predict and detect arthritis at the earliest possible stage.
+This can encompass assay development and validation where there is a clear development pathway to clinical implementation, as well as use of exploratory endpoints to provide clinical validity in the development of new measures

+- iii. genetic risk scores exploring use as part of routine clinical management for arthritis conditions known to be genetically linked - iv. social and psychosocial influences understanding the social and psychological factors and health inequalities that influence and/or predict disease development, not extending into factors influencing disease progression and outcome - v. precision medicine and profiling/stratification approaches working across multi-omics platforms, informatics, digital data sources and medical technologies, developing and improving targeted treatments and personalised interventions to halt or reverse disease progression.
+This includes identifying people with distinct mechanisms of disease, lived experience or particular response to treatments to understand when and in whom a treatment may or may not be effective - vi. testing treatments clinical trials such as first-in-human, feasibility or treatment efficacy studies - vii. alternatives to drugs or surgery developing reliable, cost-effective psychotherapeutic and social interventions - viii. disease linkage understanding of how diseases are linked, and where what is learned about one disease can be used to tackle other diseases - ix. disease agnostic pathways understanding of common mechanisms of disease, particularly chronic inflammation, autoimmunity and immune-mediated inflammation